Wiccan (character): Young Avengers

+A few years later, due to the influence of Doctor Doom and being overwhelmed by temporarily increased power, Scarlet Witch attacks the Avengers, destroying Vision and Avengers Mansion.
 Before his destruction, Vision created a protocol to activate and recruit a team of young people with superhuman abilities and who are connected in some way to the Avengers team.
 One of those selected is Billy, indicating that Vision and others learned his power was similar to that of Wanda Maximoff.
 Iron Lad, a young version of Kang the Conqueror, becomes leader of these Young Avengers.
-Initially, Billy chooses the codename Asgardian.
+Billy is known as Asgardian, and later Wiccan.
 During the team's initial adventures, Billy starts flirting with teammate Teddy Altman / Hulkling.
+The main Avengers group reforms, with the Young Avengers continuing to operate.
+Billy and Teddy begin dating.